Kinburn Spit: 2022 Russian invasion

 The Kinburn Spit was not occupied by Russian forces at the beginning of the 2022 Russian invasion of Ukraine.
-Four months later on 10 June Russian forces took the spit after overcoming resistance by Ukrainian forces there.
-The Russian offensive was aided in part by the consistent bombardment of Ukrainian naval assets in Ochakiv in the month leading to the capture, making it difficult for Ukraine to resupply its troops there.
+Four months later, on 10 June, Russian forces took the spit.
 The capture of the spit was one of the last significant Russian military victories on the southern Ukrainian front in 2022.

 During the occupation, Russian forces deployed electronic warfare systems and coordinated shelling of the right bank of the Dnieper and southern Ukraine.
 The spit was also used as a launch site for missile and artillery attacks on Ukrainian-controlled positions in Ochakiv, southern Mykolaiv Oblast, and the Black Sea coast.
 The spit housed at least one ammunition depot and potentially a combat drone control and training center.
 The spit was believed to be well-fortified by Russia with square concrete bunkers.

-Ukrainian recapture attempts

-September-October 2022

-In April 2022, the United Kingdom advised Ukrainian forces on the ground to "conduct beach reconnaissance" and locate "good landing locations" on the spit in the case of a future counterattack.
-It is unclear whether any reconnaissance followed.
-The first recorded reconnoiter came in September by the special forces of Ukraine in rigid inflatable boats.
-On 14 September, the first Ukrainian amphibious landing was attempted, which ultimately was not successful.
-On the day following the attempted landing, Deputy Head of the Kherson Military-Civilian Administration Kirill Stremousov claimed that over 120 Ukrainian servicemen had been killed in the attack.
-The landing was never acknowledged by Ukraine, leading to differing accounts from different sources detailing the attack.
-Ukrainian assaults continued, including a successful strike on a Russian equipment grouping on 19 September, and on an ammunition depot on 26 September, which may have been a combat drone control and training center.
-An unconfirmed report on the attack claimed that the strikes killed four dozen Russian soldiers and two dozen Iranian trainers instructing the Russians on how to use the drones.

-In October, the Ukrainian Navy's last big ship, Yuri Olefirenko, was seen firing rockets at Russian forces on or near the spit, and on 25 October, another ammunition depot was destroyed.